-You may feel safer if you use a 4 prong (pointed) cane or a walker when walking.
-To keep from falling, remove loose carpeting from the floor.
-Using chairs with side arms and hard cushions will make it easier to get up or out of a chair.
+Use a 4-pronged cane or walker to help you keep your balance when you walk.
+Remove loose carpeting from the floor to reduce your risk for a fall.
+Use chairs with side arms and hard cushions to make it easier to get up or out of a chair.
 Put grab bars on the walls beside toilets and inside showers and bathtubs.
-These will help you get up after using the toilet or after bathing.
-Grab bars will also help to keep you from falling in the shower.
+These will help you get up and help prevent falls.
 You may want to put a shower chair inside the shower.

-- You have problems with your bowel movements.
+- You have difficulty having a bowel movement.